Singing cowboy: Tex Ritter

 In 1936, Edward Finney of the recently formed Grand National Pictures decided on a singing cowboy for their studio and screen-tested Tex Ritter, who began a series of films with the studio beginning with Song of the Gringo.
 Ritter recorded "Do Not Forsake Me Oh My Darlin'," the movie title-track song for High Noon (1952).
 The song became a hit and received an Academy Award for Best Music, Original Song, for 1953.
 Tex Ritter was also the father of television sitcom actor John Ritter.

 Herb Jeffries

-Herb Jeffries and his horse Starbuck made a series of films beginning with Harlem on the Prairie (1937).
+Herb Jeffries made a series of films beginning with Harlem on the Prairie (1937).

 Dorothy Page

 Singing cowgirl Dorothy Page made three films for Grand National Pictures in 1939.

 James Newill

 With the fame of the operetta Rose-Marie and singing cowboy films, a series of films with actor singer James Newill playing a singing Mountie, Renfrew of the Royal Mounted, were released by Grand National between 1937 and 1940.